LazeMSS/tunnelout-server/README.md

 If your server is acting as a reverse proxy (i.e. nginx) and is able to listen on port 80, then you do not need the `:1234` part of the hostname for the `lt` client.

+## Parameters

+#### --secure
+Set this parameter to run the server as a secure server - you will need to provide the path to the certificates using the [.env file](#env-file)

+#### --port
+Set the port that the tunnel-server will be listing for connects from the localtunnel clients(lt), this is also the port all webpages will be served on.
+Setting this to 443 will secure the flows.
+Remeber to use the same port on the lt client by specifying the port name after the webserver-address of your localtunnel server ie: https://example.com:PORTNUMBER

+#### --address
+The address the localtunnel server should bind to - this is normally not something you need to change

+#### --domain
+Specify the base domain name.
+This is optional if hosting localtunnel from a regular example.com domain.
+This is required if hosting a localtunnel server from a subdomain (i.e. lt.example.dom where clients will be client-app.lt.example.come)

+#### --max-sockets
+Maximum number of tcp sockets each client is allowed to establish at one time (number of tunnels)

+#### --landing
+The landing page for redirect from root domain - if a user enters the "root" domain your running localtunnel server on.

+## .env file
+The .env file resides inside the same folder as localtunnel files and contains a couple of parameters that is normally "fixed".
+These should be edited if you need to enable the user security features and serve the content using a proper secure https connection..

+#### DEBUG=localtunnel*
+Just leave it :)

+#### SSL_KEY=/etc/letsencrypt/live/example.tld/privkey.pem
+#### SSL_CERT=/etc/letsencrypt/live/example.tld/fullchain.pem
+Where are the certificates for your domain stored - change them to the real path.
+In this example we are assuming letsencrypt is used.

+#### API_KEY=SECRETAPIKEYHERE
+If this is set then the REST APIs are "secured" by always demanding this keys is sent in the header as "x-api-key: SECRETAPIKEYHERE".
+This way the public API is a bit shielded from prying eyes.

+#### USERSFILE=users.json
+If this parameter is set then this file is used for checking if the user is allowed to connect.
+The fileformat is really simple at the moment it's just a simple json file and the key is looked up.
+Look into [users.json](./users.json) for an example file

 ## REST API

 ### GET /api/tunnels